Crystal-Photonics/crystalTestFrameworkApp/docs/config_desired_value_database.md

 	- *name*(required): uniquely identifies the field.
 Accessing the field from the Lua script follows the syntax "sectionname/fieldname".
 	- *nice_name*(required): contains a descriptive text which will be printed in the pdf report besides the field values or can be used to interact with the script user.
-	- *type* (required if no value): defines the type of the field if not already implicitly set by the expected value.
+	- *type* (required if no value): defines the type of the field if not already implicitly set by the desired value.
 Allowed values:
 		- number
 		- string
 		- bool
 		- datetime

-	- *value* (required if no type is set): defines the type and the expected value of the field.
+	- *value* (required if no type is set): defines the type and the desired value of the field.
 Examples:
 		- 10(for number):
 		- "10" (for string)
 		- true or false (for bool)